 Leviathan is a Zaxxon-inspired (cough.. ripoff) isometric shooter released in 1987 by English Software.
 Interestingly, this is one of the oldest Atari ST games that I own even if it narks me.
 What, I hear you cry?
 Yep, every time I attempt to play it, I get nowhere.
 Either I'm crashing into the landscape or some canny alien smashes into me kamikaze style!

 The box is one of those squishy DM types that never lasts very long but, I must admit, mine is in quite good condition considering.
 The back cover has an incredible line, "A space shoot 'em up to end all space shoot 'em ups!".
 That's a bold statement if ever there was one and it kinda makes you wonder if it's true?
-Hmm, anyhow if you wanna see some professionally-capture photographs of my boxed game, then continue to scroll past this amazing review.
+Hmm, anyhow if you wanna see some professionally-captured photographs of my boxed game, then continue to scroll past this amazing review.

 Okay, so the storyline is pretty thin on the ground but it takes place over three different planetary zones in the darkness of space.
-Now, I'll only ever get the see the first one (of course) but they are: Moonscape, Cityscape and Greekscape.
+Now, I'll only ever get to see the first one (of course) but they are: Moonscape, Cityscape and Greekscape.
 As you might have guessed, each level is stuffed with aliens that need blasting into smithereens.

 Well, by now you'll wanna see a couple of screenshots from this Zaxxon wannabe?
 Of course, you do...